-Shares, options and performance rights may only be issued to Directors subject to approval by shareholders in general meeting.
+Shares, options and performance rights may only be issued to Directors subject to approval by shareholders at a general meeting.

-Fixed compensation
+Fixed Compensation

-Fixed compensation consists of base compensation, determined from a market review, to reflect core performance requirements and expectations of the relevant position and statutory employer contributions to superannuation funds.
-Compensation levels are generally reviewed annually by the Board through a process that considers individual, segment, comparable peers and overall performance of the Group.
+Fixed compensation consists of base compensation, determined from a market review, to reflect core performance requirements and expectations of the relevant position and statutory employer contributions superannuation funds. to Compensation levels are generally reviewed annually by the Board through a process that considers individual, segment, comparable peers and overall performance of the Group.

-Directors' fees
+Directors' Fees

-Total compensation for Directors and Non-Executive Directors is set based on advice from external advisors with reference to fees paid to other Directors of comparable companies.
+Total compensation for Directors is set based on advice from external advisors with reference to fees paid to other Directors of comparable companies.
 Non-Executive Directors' fees are presently limited to an aggregate total of US\$500,000 per annum, excluding the fair value of any options or performance rights granted.
 Directors' fees cover all main Board activities and membership of any committee and subsidiary Boards.
 The Board has no established retirement (other than superannuation) or redundancy schemes in relation to Directors.
 The Directors' contracts contain a service bonus in the event of a takeover or change of control, subject to shareholder approval where required.

-Use of remuneration consultants
+Use of Remuneration Consultants